The PuSh Festival is a performing arts festival that showcases local, Canadian and international artists at various Vancouver theatres in January.

 The PuSh Festival has grown to become a signature performing arts festival in Vancouver since its humble beginnings in 2003.

 Today the mission of the organization is to “engage and enrich audiences with adventurous contemporary works in a spirit of innovation and dialogue.”
-The festival showcases local, Canadian and international contemporary artists and performances, and works in partnership with other organizations to develop new and
+The festival showcases local, Canadian and international contemporary artists and performances, and works in partnership with other organizations to develop new and ground-breaking artistic work.

 According to the festival’s website, the organization values “transformative experiences, risk-taking, respectful collaboration and dialogue, … inspiration, innovation, and diversity in arts and peoples.”
 Consequently, you can expect shows that are amazing, unique, cross-cultural and both traditional and different.